 The program is designed to prepare you for a career in the global market by offering you the opportunity to experience first-hand the practice of engineering in Germany.
 You will be equipped to work with many of the thousands of global companies that need engineers who can work in a variety of cultural settings.

 This five-year program leads to a dual degree, a BA in German Studies and a BS in engineering.
 It includes a six-month internship in Germany.
 The program is open to any qualified engineering student and requires no previous knowledge of German.
 Students electing EUROTECH receive the same quality engineering education that UCONN has always provided, that is, programs accredited by the Accrediting Board for Engineering and Technology (ABET).

 The Baden-Württemberg Exchange Program provides opportunities for students from all disciplines to receive credit for studies at institutions in Connecticut’s partner-state of Baden-Württemberg.
 Baden-Württemberg is the home of some of Europe’s oldest and finest universities including Heidelberg, Freiburg, Tübingen, Konstanz, Mannheim, Karlsruhe, Stuttgart, Hohenheim and Ulm.

-The different programs have also been designed to emphasize national strengths in given engineering fields.
-Thus the German program is renowned for its exceptional programs in automotive, mechanical, chemical, and green technologies.
+The different programs offer all engineering opportunities, and some have also been designed to emphasize national strengths in given engineering fields.
+The German program is renowned for its exceptional programs in automotive, mechanical, chemical, and green technologies.
 It routinely sends students on internships with Merck, Porsche, Mercedes, Audi, and BMW.